 Year 3 visited St. Cyprian Church which is our local parish church.
-We met the Reverend Alex and the churchwarden, and found out about their roles within the church.
 The children enjoyed exploring features and objects around the church, learning their names and what they mean to Christian people.
 The Reverend talked about services around Christmas time and how Christmas is celebrated within the Christian faith.

 A lovely visit from Sarah (Birmingham City Mission) in Assembly today.